momofAnAl/momofAnAl/README.md

 "Hi, my name is Anh Tran and I am a stay-at-home mom with a passion for programming.
 As I try to balance taking care of my kids with pursuing my interest in tech, I am constantly searching for resources and opportunities to improve my skills and knowledge.

-  While I have faced some challenges in finding a bootcamp or program that works well for my needs as a stay-at-home mom, I am determined to keep searching and to make the most of the resources that are available to me.
+  While I have faced some challenges in finding a bootcamp or program that works well for my needs and find an internship after graduation, I am determined to keep searching and to make the most of the resources that are available to me.
 I am excited to continue learning and growing as a programmer, and I am grateful for any support or guidance that I can receive along the way."

   </span>
   <img src="IMG_2025.jpeg"